 V.E.
 Schwab’s latest novel, Invisible Life of Addie LaRue, is also the latest novel to get picked up for a movie adaptation (seriously — there’ve been a lot lately!
 Not that it’s a bad thing …)

-Studio eOne picked up the rights, according to a report from earlier this month by Variety. eOne is the same studio behind last year’s ‘1917’ and ‘Peppa Pig.’
-This will also mark Schwab’s screenwriting debut.
-The author is set to Write the script, which has been already gone through a first draft by Britt Poulton and Dan Madison Savage.
+In October 2020, Studio eOne picked up the film rights, according to a report from earlier this month by Variety. eOne is the same studio behind 2019’s ‘1917’ and ‘Peppa Pig.’
+Schwab wrote an early treatment of the script after it had already gone through a draft by Britt Poulton and Dan Madison Savage.

 Addie LaRue is a centuries-spanning story about a young woman from 1714 France.
 She makes a deal that will allow her to live forever.
 The catch?
 She’ll be forgotten by everyone she meets … at least until 300 years later, when she meets a young man who remembers her name.